psipred/s4pred/README.md

 This specifies if you want to run the model on the GPU or the CPU.
 By default it uses the CPU and in the vast majority of cases this will be sufficient.
 Also, the model should use less than 1GB of system memory.

 - `--outfmt`
-    - This can be either `ss2` or `fas`.
+    - This can be either `ss2` or `fas` or 'horiz'.
-This specifies which output format to use. `ss2` is the default and it corresponds to the PSIPRED vertical format (PSIPRED VFORMAT).
+This specifies which output format to use. `ss2` is the default and it corresponds to the [PSIPRED](https://github.com/psipred/psipred) vertical format (PSIPRED VFORMAT).
 Here is an example of what it looks like:
 ```
 # PSIPRED VFORMAT (S4PRED V1.0)